-- a) Regeneration refers to the ministry of God the Holy Spirit at the moment of salvation.
-Titus 3:5 - b) In regeneration, a person is spiritually born again by God's power.
+- a) Regeneration refers to the ministry of God the at the moment of salvation.
+Titus 3:5 - b) In regeneration, a person is spiritually again by God's power.
 1 Peter 1:3

-- c) Regeneration denotes God's salvation work in man totally apart from man's merit or work.
-John 1:13 - d) Just as a human being is born once physically and cannot become unborn, so regeneration happens only once in each believer's life and cannot be undone or canceled.
+- c) Regeneration denotes God's salvation work in man totally from man's merit or work.
+John 1:13 - d) Just as a human being is born physically and cannot become unborn, so regeneration happens only in each believer's life and cannot be undone or canceled.
 Regeneration insures he is permanently saved.
-1 Peter 1:23 - e) At the moment of believing in Christ, the regenerate person passes from spiritual death into spiritual life.
-John 5:24 - 1) In the Garden of Eden, God announced to Adam that the penalty for disobedience was spiritual death.
-Genesis 2:17 - 2) The moment Adam ate the forbidden fruit; he was separated from God in spiritual death.
-Genesis 3:6 - 3) Now, every human being is excluded from the presence of holy God at birth.
-Exodus 19:8-13 - 4) God took the initiative in giving man a way back to Him, Jesus Christ. - 5) Regeneration is God's complete work and not a cooperative act with us. - 8.
-John 3:4a Nicodemus' question showed he did not understand Jesus. - a) John 3:4b Jesus used a concept familiar to Nicodemus because the Pharisees taught six ways to be born again. - 1) When a Gentile converted to Judaism, he was considered born again. - 2) When a king was crowned, he was declared born again. - 3) When a male child of 12 or 13 had his BARMITZPHA and became a son of the commandment and responsible to obey the Law, he was considered born again. - 4) When a man married, he was considered born again. - 5) When a man was ordained a rabbi after long years of academic training, he was said to be born again. - 6) When a person became a Roshesheva (the head of the Jewish academy), he was considered born again.
-Jesus called Nicodemus the teacher of Israel so he may have held this esteemed position. - b) John 3:4c In Nicodemus' mind, he had no need to be born again because he had already been born again in every possible way according to his culture. - 9.
-John 3:5a To help Nicodemus understand, Jesus moved from the known to the unknown. - 10.
-John 3:5b Using the Old Testament, Nicodemus' area of expertise, Jesus explained the correct way to be born again. - a) Ezekiel taught that the rebirth of national Israel into the Kingdom required more than simply being born into the genetic line of Abraham, Isaac, and Jacob; therefore, Nicodemus should have understood.
-Ezekiel 36:25-27 - b) Jesus took the known concept of being born again (regenerated) and applied it to Nicodemus' need to believe in Messiah for salvation.
+1 Peter 1:23 - e) At the moment of believing in Christ, the regenerate person from spiritual death into spiritual life.
+John 5:24 - 1) In the Garden of Eden, God announced to Adam that the penalty for disobedience was spiritual .
+Genesis 2:17 - 2) The moment ate the forbidden fruit; he was separated from God in spiritual death.
+Genesis 3:6

+- 4) God took the initiative in giving man a way back to , Jesus Christ. - 5) Regeneration is God's complete work and not a cooperative act with . - 8.
+John 3:4a Nicodemus' question showed he did not understand . - a) John 3:4b Jesus used a concept familiar to Nicodemus because the Pharisees taught ways to be born again. - 1) When a Gentile converted to Judaism, he was considered born . - 2) When a was crowned, he was declared born again. - 3) When a male child of 12 or 13 had his BARMITZPHA and became a son of the commandment and responsible to obey the , he was considered born again. - 4) When a man , he was considered born again. - 5) When a man was ordained a after long years of academic training, he was said to be born again. - 6) When a person became a Roshesheva (the of the Jewish academy), he was considered born again.
+Jesus called Nicodemus the teacher of Israel so he may have held this esteemed position. - b) John 3:4c In Nicodemus' mind, he had no to be born again because he had already been born again in every possible way according to his culture. - 9.
+John 3:5a To help Nicodemus understand, Jesus moved from the to the unknown. - 10.
+John 3:5b Using the Old Testament, Nicodemus' area of expertise, Jesus explained the way to be born again. - a) Ezekiel taught that the of national Israel into the Kingdom required more than simply being born into the genetic line of Abraham, Isaac, and Jacob; therefore, Nicodemus should have understood.
+Ezekiel 36:25-27 - b) Jesus took the known concept of being born (regenerated) and applied it to Nicodemus' need to believe in Messiah for salvation.
 Titus 3:5